Meet Acting Commander Kate Taylor. This year marks her 30th year of policing.

 “My advice to junior officers is give everything a go; don’t be afraid to take something on and take every opportunity to learn and experience.
 Have a plan, and when everything doesn’t go to plan, refocus and move forward.”

 “I am always proud to tell someone that I am part of the WA Police Force because I am proud of what we do, of the difference we make, of the sometimes thankless, unenviable tasks that we do - tasks that it takes unique people to do.”

 Acting Commander Kate Taylor is currently Commander of Intelligence and Deployment.

 I have great pleasure in providing this profile for Kate Taylor.
 We spoke at length during the creation of this profile and what will never translate to paper is the passion she brings to her role, the compassion she has for victims she has dealt with or the satisfaction she gets from making a difference to people’s lives.
 Kate has personally achieved much for women in policing as part of the first ‘job share’ arrangement for women returning from maternity leave to her work in leading covert policing.
 She has a wry smile when she talks about her past experiences and the memories she has.

-It is clear that Kate has grown up in WA Police having joined at a very young age.
+It is clear that Kate has grown up in the WA Police Force having joined at a very young age.
 She has been shaped by her experiences which she relays in a positive light.
 Kate’s personal values gel very well with those of our agency and her commitment to our community is an obvious driver and no doubt the source of personal satisfaction.
 We are a richer agency for having strong female leaders like Kate and I believe she is a role model for junior male and female officers who aspire to succeed in their careers.